IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ### 3. publishDeployRecord
 There are 4 required parameters:

-1. environment - the environment that you deploy your app to, the value should be either "STAGING" or "PRODUCTION"
+1. environment - the environment that you deploy your app to, if you deploy your app to the staging environment, use "STAGING"; if it is production environment, use "PRODUCTION"
 2. appUrl
 3. result - the result of the build stage, the value should be either "SUCCESS" or "FAILED" Here is a usage example